Cavalla-io/Unicarrier_MXST18C-2/README.md

 ├── build/          # Build artifacts (ignored by git) ├── install/        # Install space (ignored by git) ├── log/            # Log files (ignored by git)
+├── can_tools.sh    # Script for CAN bus operations
+├── setup_network_privileges.sh  # Setup script for network permissions
 ```

 ### Adding New Packages